State Road and Tollway Authority Grant & Loan Opportunities

 Costs to Apply:

 The cost to apply for a grant or loan is $250 per application.
 Applicants may submit more than one application.

-Eligible Applicant: A government unit including a municipal corporation, county, community improvement district, including combinations of two or more of these entities, acting jointly to construct, own, or operate a qualified project, or any other state authority, board, commission, agency, or department which may construct, own, or operate a qualified project.
+Eligible Applicant: A government unit including a municipal corporation, county, community improvement district, including combinations of two or more of these entities, acting jointly to construct, own or operate a qualified project, or any other state authority, board, commission, agency, or department that may construct, own, or operate a qualified project.

 Eligible Costs: Costs related to preliminary engineering, traffic and revenue studies, environmental studies, right of way acquisition, legal and financial services associated with the development of the qualified project, construction, construction management, facilities, and other costs necessary for the qualified project.